Vault11Overseer/Admin-Dashboard/README.md

 Status of issues and whether they have been addressed or not.

 # Known Bugs
-* This is of known bugs.
+* There is a routing issue on the HomePage

 # Did you find a bug?
 * For all critical issues please E-mail me @ cherokeedreemer@gmail.com

 ## Donate
 Altered Art thank you for visiting.
-Just a small-town boy trying my best to learn and make the world better every day through code and good community.
+Just a small-town boy trying my best to learn and make the world better every day through code and a good community.
+If you wish to donate please contact me at cherokeedreemer@gmail.com